d-zine/Segmenting-High-Value-Customers-with-Predictive-CLV/README.md

 <h3 align="center">Summary</h3>

 By embracing the power of predictive CLV, businesses can make informed decisions, optimize resource allocation, and strengthen customer relationships.
-Continuous refinement of predictive models ensures competitiveness and long-term success in a dynamic market.
+Continuous refinement of predictive models helps businesses adapt in a dynamic market.
 By adopting this approach, businesses can open up fresh opportunities for customer engagement, retention, and expansion, catalyzing future growth and nurturing innovation.